phproberto/joomla-entity/docs/README.md

-# Funny and reliable system to communicate with !Joomla
+# Funny and reliable API for !Joomla

-The goal of this library is to make things easier for Joomla! developers.
-Using a semantical language and fully covered by tests.
+The goal of this library is to make things easier for Joomla! developers using a semantical language.
+Because Developer Experience (DX) in open source matters as much as User Experience (UX) in our websites.

-## Examples
+Being fun is not incompatible with reliability.
+That's why this library is also fully covered by tests.

+##  Cool things you can do with joomla-entity:

 ### Create an article